-- The Company submits its tax declarations before the end of April of each year, as sanctioned by the Income Tax Law no. 91 of 2005 and tax expenses are annually paid based on the business results. - The Company has been inspected by the Joint Stock Corporation Tax Authority until 2016 and is on the process of adjusting and paying the tax due.
+- The Company submits its tax declarations before the end of April of each year, as sanctioned by the Income Tax Law no. 91 of 2005 and tax expenses are annually paid based on the business results. - The Company has been inspected by the Joint Stock Corporation Tax Authority until 2017 and is on the process of adjusting and paying the tax due. - Years of from 2017 until 2020 are under inspection.

-- The Company deducts income tax on employee salaries on a monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax declarations accompanied by payroll records and adjustments, The Company received tax form no. (38) For years 2005-2010 and appealed the form within the legal timeline.
-The appeal was accepted and inspection of the Company's records for years 2005-2010 is in progress.
+- The Company deducts income tax on employee salaries on a monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax declarations accompanied by payroll records and adjustments. - Inspection of the Company's records until 2020 was carried out and taxes were settled.

-- The Company settles stamp tax in accordance with law no. 111 of 1980 and its amendments. - Inspection of the Company's records until year 2016 was carried out and the due taxes were settled.
+- The Company settles stamp tax in accordance with law no. 111 of 1980 and its amendments. - Inspection of the Company's records until year 2019 was carried out and the due taxes were settled.